Crazelu/storiez/README.md

 # storiez

-Storiez is a story sharing application where users can share image stories with friends and embed encrypted secret messages securely for the target recepients.
+A stories sharing application where users can share image stories with friends and embed encrypted secret messages securely for the target recipients.

 # Getting started